vuola/UH_NumericalMethods/README.md

 https://linuxize.com/post/how-to-install-visual-studio-code-on-ubuntu-20-04/

 CMake has been used to package the code into transportable format  and to compile / link efficiently.
 With Visual Studio Code CMake is available as an extension module.
 From Visual Studio top menu, select *View - Extensions* and install extension named **CMake** and **CMake Tools**.
+For debugging you will also need extension **C/C++ Extension Pack** from Microsoft.

 Once Visual Studio Code is installed, cd into the repository *UH_NumericalMethods* and run